Microsoft Purview Information Protection: The Enterprise Guide to Sensitivity Labels, Data Classification, and DLP

 What is the difference between Microsoft Purview Information Protection and Microsoft Information Protection (MIP)?

-Microsoft Information Protection (MIP) was the previous name for the sensitivity label and classification capabilities now called Microsoft Purview Information Protection.
-Microsoft rebranded the compliance product family under the Purview umbrella in 2022.
+Microsoft Information Protection (MIP) was the previous name for the sensitivity label and classification features now called Microsoft Purview Information Protection.
+In 2022, Microsoft rebranded its compliance product family under the Purview umbrella.

 The underlying technology is the same — the Azure Information Protection (AIP) unified labeling client and the Microsoft 365 compliance center are the same tools under the new name.